 Determined to live lives that are out of the ordinary, a young art student and his friend formulate a daring plan for the perfect robbery.
 They plot to relieve their University’s library of some of its rarest, most valuable, and securely stored volumes — John James Audubon’s celebrated Birds of America.
-But as things progress, their plan takes on a life of its own and things start to go hideously awry.
-Blending documentary with fiction filmmaking, Layton’s film uses actors to portray the teenage boys while incorporating conflicting reminiscences from interviews with the story’s real-life subjects.
-As the boys mentally rehearse the job, the film draws on zippy Ocean’s Eleven-style choreography, outlandish disguises, and a jaunt to Amsterdam to meet a shady fence.
-And as the best laid plans fall apart in practice, the tone shifts to one of blaring, agitated chaos.
-Mimicking the subjects it portrays, the film’s virtuoso, show-off filmmaking mirrors the fiery confidence of the misguided young men at the film’s center, who, at least for a period, saw their lives as a Hollywood romp in itself.
+But as things progress, their plan takes on a life of its own and things start to go awry.
+Blending documentary with fiction filmmaking, Layton’s film uses actors to portray the teenage boys while including reminiscences from interviews with the story’s real-life subjects.
+As the boys mentally rehearse the job, the film gathers momentum through Ocean’s Eleven-style choreography, outlandish disguises, and a jaunt to Amsterdam to meet a shady fence.
+And as their best laid plans fall apart in practice, the tone shifts to one of blaring, agitated chaos.
+Mimicking the subjects it portrays, American Animals‘ show-off filmmaking mirrors the fiery confidence of the misguided young men at the film’s center, who, at least for a period, saw their lives as a Hollywood romp in itself.

 (USA / 2018 / Written & Directed by Bart Layton)